masterzen/blog/_drafts/designing-a-keyboard-part3.md

 The USB 2.0 standard requires the transmission lines (ie cables and connected PCB tracks) to have a differential impedance of 90 ohms (which translate to a single line impedance of 45 ohm) +- 10%.

 Maintaining the impedance is capital to prevent high frequency signals to bounce.
-To perform controlled impedance routing, you need to compute the single trace width and spacing (there are calculator online or in Kicad, or with the free Saturn PCB calculator).
+To perform controlled impedance routing, you need to compute the single trace width and spacing (there are calculators online and even one in Kicad; the free Saturn PCB calculator is a good reference but works on Windows only).

 It's relatively easy to control the impedance if there's a continuous ground plane not far below the tracks (so it's best to route those on 4+ layers PCB).
-But for a 2-layers PCB, assuming one of the layer is an uninterrupted ground plane, the trace size would have to be 38 mils spaced with 8 mils.
+But for a 2-layers PCB, assuming one of the layer is an uninterrupted ground plane, the trace size would have to be 38 mils spaced with 8 mils to match the 90 ohms impedance.
 This is because the height of the dielectric board is around 1.6 mm for a 2 layers board, whereas it is less than a 1 mm between two copper layers on the same side of the board.

 Hopefully, if our traces are shorter than the signal wavelength there's no need to implement controlled impedance.
 With a tool like the Saturn PCB Calculator we can estimate the _USB Full Speed_ wavelength and thus our max trace length.